erockz11/COMP3120-Ass-2/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run dev`

+Runs the server in development mode using nodemon Allowing for refreshes of the server each time a change is made while running
 # Application Outline

 (An outline of the application you were aiming to build, target users, data sources etc (similar to the proposal))